OUR TEAM

 Many methods of natural building are knowledge that humans have known for centuries, yet we seem to have forgotten about them.
 Michelle is eager to help provide opportunities for all people to embrace old and new technologies of sustainable building that uniquely suit each community’s needs.

-As the Financial Director, Michelle can be found behind the scenes taking care of administrative work of ECOHAB and jumps in to construction when the opportunity presents itself.
+As the Director of Operations, Michelle can be found behind the scenes taking care of administrative work of ECOHAB and jumps in to construction when the opportunity presents itself.
 She believes in Phil’s vision and wants to help in ECOHAB’s nourishment of communities near and far.

 KRISTA PRUSKE | EDUCATION DIRECTOR | WORKSHOP COORDINATOR